DavidStevensonVtex/Vue.js/Vue.js-Quick-Start/README.md

 ##### Import Maps Browser Support

 Import Maps is a relatively new browser feature.
 Make sure to use a browser within its [support range](https://caniuse.com/import-maps).
 In particular, it is only supported in Safari 16.4+.

+#### Notes on Production Use

+The examples so far are using the development build of Vue - if you intend to use Vue from a CDN in production, make sure to check out the [Production Deployment Guide](https://vuejs.org/guide/best-practices/production-deployment.html#without-build-tools).